Purpose and Scope

 - Substantiated (in whole or in part)

-- Regardless of determination made with respect to the complaint, the College may take appropriate action if the investigation supports a finding of violation of Board policy or procedure other than the non-discrimination Policies, or violation of terms of employment, or workplace rules.
-The College may also take appropriate action to minimize the opportunity for future issues or concerns to arise.
+- Regardless of the determination made with respect to the complaint, the College may take appropriate action if the investigation indicates a violation of Board policy or procedure other than the non-discrimination Policies The College may also take appropriate action to minimize the opportunity for future issues or concerns to arise.

 - One of the following determinations will typically be made with respect to the complaint: